-Sidestep the perils of presenting to a global audience
+5 Ways to sidestep the perils of presenting to a global audience

 A well-known American speaker once spoke at a conference in Japan and he opened with a joke.
-There was an interpreter in the room translating his words into Japanese simultaneously and she quickly realised that his joke wouldn’t translate, either logically or with any kind of humor, so she simply told the audience: “Laugh, laugh now!
+There was an interpreter in the room translating his words into Japanese simultaneously and she quickly realized that his joke wouldn’t translate, either logically or with any kind of humor, so she simply told the audience: “Laugh, laugh now!
 The speaker just told a joke!”